 Clearly, throwing drug addicts in prison and forgetting about them isn’t the way to go.
 So what can prisons do with addicts?

-What Do and Should Prisons Do With Drug Addicts?
+What Should Prisons Do With Drug Addicts?

 Although inmates are legally entitled to healthcare and should have access to addiction treatment, many prisons simply lack the capacity to provide this.
 Unlike drug rehabilitation facilities, prisons are ill-equipped to deal with substance abuse cases.
 Medically-assisted detox and treatment for drug abuse are hard to come by and prisoners are largely left to battle withdrawal symptoms and addiction on their own.

 According to a report by the National Center on Addiction and Substance Abuse (CASA), 65% of all inmates in the country meet the medical criteria for substance use disorder (SUD) but only 11% of them receive any form of treatment.
-This is despite studies showing that addressing SUD during inmates’ prison time and immediately after their release goes a long way towards reducing addiction and recidivism.
+This is despite studies showing that addressing SUD during inmates’ prison time and immediately after their release goes a long way toward reducing addiction and recidivism.

 However, a number of correctional facilities do offer some form of in-prison substance use disorder treatment.
 Some of the programs in federal prisons designed to assist inmates to overcome substance use include: